zcash/zips/zip-liberated-payments.rst

 2. We support multiple spending keys and multiple notes in one URI, because these payments may be speculatively generated and mined before the payment amount is determined (to allow payments with no latency).
 For example, the sending wallets may pre-generate transactions for powers-of-2 amounts, and then include only a subset of them in the URI, totalling to the desired amount.

 3. We do not include the sender or receiver's identity in the URI, because the sending wallet many not know the name of who it is sending to (or even from).
 Moreover there is the risk that fraudulent sender/recipient information could be used.
-If necessitated by circumstances (e.g., the `Travel Rule`_), claimed sender and recipient identity can be included in ``desc`` parameter.
+If necessitated by circumstances (e.g., the FinCEN "Travel Rule" [#fincen-travel-rule]_), claimed sender and recipient identity can be included in ``desc`` parameter.

 Open Questions